Military band: Canada

 Years of French and later British rule made their imprint in the creation of the Canadian military band tradition.
 The Music Branch of the Canadian Armed Forces is composed of six full-time bands of the Regular Force, and 53 part-time bands of the Primary Reserve.
 These bands serve the Canadian Army, Royal Canadian Navy and the Royal Canadian Air Force.
-The Band Branch includes both concert bands, made up of brass, percussions, and woodwind instruments; and pipe and drum bands, formerly the Branch provided corps of drums and drum and bugle corps for ceremonial duties.
+The Music Branch includes both concert bands, made up of brass, percussions, and woodwind instruments; and pipe and drum bands, formerly the Branch provided corps of drums and drum and bugle corps for ceremonial duties.

 In addition to the bands of the Regular Force and Primary Reserve, the Royal Military College of Canada also maintains a pipe and drum bands.
 The Canadian Cadet Organizations, a youth program sponsored by the Canadian Forces, also maintain their own bands.
 Bands of Cadets Canada are modeled after their respective sponsored service branch.